Why the UAW is fighting so hard for these 4 key demands in the auto strike

 Wages are, for obvious reasons, the biggest sticking point in ongoing talks for a contract.

-The UAW is pushing for a roughly 40% general wage increase for its members, over the length of a four-year contract.
+The UAW is pushing for a roughly 40% general wage increase for its members, over the length of a four-year contract, pointing to automakers' recent profits.
+Collectively, the three companies posted a profit of $21 billion in just the first half of this year.

 So far, the companies have offered pay raises of approximately 20% — a jump from their opening bids, but still only half of what the union sees as adequate.